b45ch1/algopy/documentation/sphinx/index.rst

     * added preliminary complex numbers support for arithmetic with UTPM instances (reverse mode using the tracer is definitely not supported yet)
     * UTPM.reshape now can also take integers as input, not only tuples of integers
     * added UTPM.tan, UTPM.arcsin, UTPM.arccos, UTPM.arctan, UTPM.sinh, UTPM.cosh, UTPM.tanh
+    * made init_hessian and extract_hessian generic (to make it useful for complex valued functions)

 Unit Test
 ---------